 We have an evolving range of PVC-free materials which can be printed on suitable for many applications.

 Not only does this give you a beautiful matte surface, it's also not reflective, like coated gloss or satin papers.
 If you're producing presentations or art, think of using an uncoated matte paper stock to show off your words and work effectively.
-We can print directly the paper using water-based latex ink which helps to make this a highly recyclable product.
+We can print directly to the paper using water-based latex ink which helps to make this a highly recyclable product.

 If you want to cover a wall, we have PVC free, FSC® certified and fire-rated products to achieve this in an environmentally friendly fashion.
 The material is premium non-woven wallpaper with a homogenous surface suitable for our latex waterbased inks.